 Learn how to plan a fall vegetable garden by knowing what to plant in July and what to plant in August.
 You don’t need to live in a warmer zone like Texas or California for success!
 Those northern growing zones can have a great fall harvest with adequate planning and understanding of growing times.

 Spring gardening seems easier because every store is full of plants and all the gardening tools.

-I've talked about fall gardening many times, so I'm including all those videos and my podcast on the topic in this post (keep scrolling to watch them all)!
+I've talked about fall gardening many times, so I'm including all those videos and my podcast on the topic in this post (keep scrolling to watch/listen to them all)!

 Knowing what to plant in July and what to plant in August for a good vegetable harvest in the fall is easy and fun.
-Fall crops are nutritious, delicious and incredibly easy to grow.
+Fall garden crops are nutritious, delicious and incredibly easy to grow.

 Fall is a wonderful time to garden because often, the garden pests are less persistent, making the time in the garden more enjoyable.